kamhol1/its-organizational-tree-app/README.md

 username: postgres
 password: postgres
 ```
-2. Run the command `mvnw spring-boot:run`.
+2. In the project root directory, run the command `mvnw spring-boot:run`.
 It will install all needed dependencies and set up the application.
 3. Access the application at http://localhost:8080